leegengyu/vulnhub-box-walkthrough/kioptrix-level-3.md

 * The set of credentials which we had obtained from the SQL injection is `admin:n0t7t1k4`.
 Tried it on `http://10.0.2.15/index.php?system=Admin` and `http://10.0.2.15/phpmyadmin/`, but both failed to log us in.
 Finally, I tried it on `http://10.0.2.15/gallery/gadmin/` and we are in!
 ![](/screenshots/kioptrix-level-3/httpGalleryGadminLoginSuccess.jpg)
 * The `Comments` system is disabled, as shown from the missing `/comments.php` when trying to `View comments` from the `Dashboard`.
 * Heading to `Presentation` > `Theme Editor`, we find that we are able to view the source code of various parts of the Gallarific site.
 However, we do not have permissions to edit the source code.
+I skimmed through the various sections of the source code but did not find anything useful.
 ![](/screenshots/kioptrix-level-3/httpGalleryThemeEditor.jpg)
 * Since we could not edit the source code manually, I headed to `Themes` and managed to change the theme to another colour, which contains the original general Gallarific template.
 We are able to see the new changes at `http://kioptrix3.com/gallery/`.
 Nothing much that is unexpected.
 * Navigating to `Users`, I found that we as `admin` (with the `Super User` role), were the only user on the platform.